k78ma/quartz/content/ML/Infinite-horizon MDP Solutions.md

 - Take the average over all time-steps
 - Take a *discounted* infinite horizon.

 In the discounted infinite horizon, we select a discount factor $0 < \gamma <1$.
+On each step, our life might with a probability of $1-\gamma$, giving us an expected lifetime of $1/(1 − \gamma)$.
+Unlike [[Finite-horizon MDP Solutions]], we don't need a different policy for a different horizon; if we survive today, our expected future lifetime is just as long as yesterday.

 Instead of trying to find a policy that maximizes expected finite-horizon undiscounted value,
 $$
 \mathbf{E}\left[ \sum_{t=0}^{h} R_{t}\;|\;\pi,s_{0}\right]
 $$